letsencrypt/acme-spec/draft-barnes-acme.md

 In order to help clients configure themselves with the right URLs for each ACME operation, ACME servers provide a directory object.
 This should be the root URL with which clients are configured.
-It has this structure:
+It is a JSON dictionary, whose keys are the names of ACME functions, and whose values are the URIs used to accomplish the corresponding function.
+The function names are:

-newRegistration (required, string): URL to the new-registration resource.
+ - newRegistration (see Registration below)

-newCertificate (required, string): URL to the new-certificate resource.
+ - newCertificate (see Certificate Issuance below)

-newAuthorization (required, string): URL to the new-authorization resource.
+ - newAuthorization (see Identifier Authorization below)

-revokeCertificate (required, string): URL to the revoke-certificate resource.
+ - revokeCertificate (see Certificate Revocation below)

 ~~~~~~~~~~
 HTTP/1.1 200 OK